OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-3.md

 export default withTranslation('dinosaurCard')(DinosaurCard)
 ```

-of course now we must add this new json file for all of the languages, and afterwards, restart the server.
+Of course now we must add this new json file for all of the languages, and afterwards, restart the server.

 ```
 {